Imagine being in your late twenties and already having a six-figure income and all the goodies that come with it.

 Minimalism forces me to face that truth that at any moment, all my belongings could be destroyed by fire or flood.

-Living with less forces me to face the reality of my inevitable death, and that of my most beloved family members and friends.
+Living with less forces me to face the reality of my inevitable death.

 Minimalism Gives Me More

-Each morning, God gives me 24 hours of life, and a certain supply of emotional and mental energy.
+Each morning, God gives me 24 hours of life; and He gives me a certain supply of emotional and mental energy.